vmunoz82/sudoku-challenge/README.md

 ## Challenge

-In the last years I enjoyed using [nMigen](https://github.com/nmigen/nmigen), (an improved version of [Migen](https://github.com/m-labs/migen)), I like to explore the projects related to this framework, and in that quest I found some [excellent tutorial](https://github.com/RobertBaruch/nmigen-tutorial) and [graded exercises](https://github.com/RobertBaruch/nmigen-exercises) provided by [Robert Baruch](https://github.com/RobertBaruch/).
+In the last years I enjoyed using [Amaranth HDL](https://github.com/amaranth-lang/amaranth), (an improved version of [Migen](https://github.com/m-labs/migen)), I like to explore the projects related to this framework, and in that quest I found some [excellent tutorial](https://github.com/RobertBaruch/nmigen-tutorial) and [graded exercises](https://github.com/RobertBaruch/nmigen-exercises) provided by [Robert Baruch](https://github.com/RobertBaruch/).

-These graded exercises focus on the formal verification capabilities of nMigen, so if you come from other tools/HDLs or already have experience with nMigen and have not tried it yet, I encourage you to learn formal verification concepts like [Bounded Model Check](https://en.wikipedia.org/wiki/Model_checking), or force your model to reach to some specific state and tell you how it did it, or prove some properties by induction.
+These graded exercises focus on the formal verification capabilities of Amaranth HDL, so if you come from other tools/HDLs or already have experience with Amaranth HDL and have not tried it yet, I encourage you to learn formal verification concepts like [Bounded Model Check](https://en.wikipedia.org/wiki/Model_checking), or force your model to reach to some specific state and tell you how it did it, or prove some properties by induction.

 After completing the exercises, there is a challenge to test what you have learned: you have to develop a [Sudoku solver](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms).